Teabue/batchelor_amt/Transformer/docs/vocabulary.md

 ## Rules:

+The hierarchy of tokens is given as:
+1. SOS
+2. pitches of ET notes (if any)
+3. ET (if any)
+4. beat
+5. downbeat
+6. offset
+7. onset
+8. pitch
+9. EOS
+10. PAD

+Do note that if pitches are being offset, those pitch tokens will be appended to the sequence before a possible onset token.
+The hierarchy is simply to express that the onset\_offset switch will be declared before any pitches.

-- When doing pitches, always order them by pitch value from lowest first to highest last
+- When doing pitches, always order them by pitch value from lowest first to highest last (the helper downbeat pitch -1 will be removed from the ordering)
-- If there are both onsets and offsets for one time shift, then always keep whatever mode was on, then change the mode
+- If there are both onsets and offsets for one time shift, we always offset before we onset
-- Always declare already playing pitches first then use ET token
+- Always declare already playing pitches first followed by an ET token
-    - Do the normal time shifting and append the pitch tokens. (ignore all tokens in the sequence until this part has been handled) and the normal token-timeshifting will assume it starts from 0 after ET has been done.
-        - we could just add a note_offset thing to make stuff easier to parse in inference
-- Time shift comes BEFORE onsets and offset tokens
-- A sequence will be time shifted to its end duration if there are no notes that are played.
+- A sequence will be beat shifted to its end duration if there are no notes that are played or if the notes do not play the entire sequence duration

 ## EXAMPLE:

 ### Input Segment
 ```
-Pitch	onset	offset
+pitch	onset	offset
-20	--	3.5s   (onset from previous segment)
+20	    --	    1   (onset from previous segment)
-19	--	1s	(onset from previous segment)
+19	    --	    2 	(onset from previous segment)
+-1      0       0
+-1      1       1
-12	3s	4s
+12	    1 	    5/2
-15	3s	3.5s
+-1      2       2
+-1      3       3
-28	4s	4.5s
+28	    10/3    31/8
+15	    15/4    31/8
 ```

 ###  Tokenized:
 ```
-Pitch(19)
-Pitch(20)
+SOS
+pitch(19)
+pitch(20)
 ET()

-Time_shift(100) 	- t: 1s
+downbeat          - beat 1
+beat(12) 	      - beat 2
+downbeat
-Onset_offset(0)		- offset
+onset_offset(0)   - offset
-Pitch(19)

-Time_shift(200)		- t: 3s
+pitch(20)
-Onset_offset(1)		- onset
+onset_offset(1)	  - onset
-Pitch(12)
-Pitch(15)

-Time_shift(50)		- t: 3.5s
+pitch(12)

+beat(24)		  - beat 3
+downbeat
+onset_offset(0)   - offset
+pitch(19)

+beat(30)		  - beat 3.5
-Onset_offset(0)		- offset
+onset_offset(0)   - offset
-Pitch(15)
-Pitch(20)

-Time_shift(50)		- t: 4s
-Pitch(12)
+pitch(12)

+beat(36)
+downbeat

+beat(40)		  - beat 4 1/3
+onset_offset(1)   - onset
+pitch(28)

+beat(45)          - beat 4 3/4
-Onset_offset(0)		- onset
+onset_offset(1)   - onset
-Pitch(28)

-Time_shift(50)		- t: 4.5s
-Onset_offset(0)
-Pitch(28)
+pitch(15)

+beat(47)          - beat 4 7/8
+onset_offset(0)   - offset
+pitch(15)
+pitch(28)

+beat(48)          - shift to end of sequence beat

 EOS()
 ```